 What the Divide lacks in convenience features like hip belt pockets, it makes up for with external attachment points, including two-tiers of side compression straps, daisy chains sewn to the outside of the shoulder straps, and webbing loops on the exterior of the hip belt.
 There are also two removable webbing straps on the stock pack that you can secure a sleeping pad, tent, or bear canister to the bottom/rear of the pack.

-The sides of the pack are wide enough that you can lash snowshoes to the sides of the pack, there are two ice axe loops on the rear of the pack to secure climbing gear, you can lash rope or a bear barrel to the top of the body with a bungie cord if you don’t want to buy the optional Y strap, an avalanche shovel fits into the rear mesh pocket, and so on.
+The sides of the pack are wide enough that you can lash snowshoes to the pack, there are two ice axe loops on the rear of the pack to secure climbing gear, you can lash rope or a bear canister to the top of the body with the optional Y strap, an avalanche shovel fits into the rear mesh pocket, and so on.
 The possibilities are nearly limitless.
 (See my Backpack External Attachment Guide for more ideas.)

 All of the side compression straps on the pack are secured using metal hook-style buckles using a cinch and pull system.
-They’re more durable than plastic male/female style connectors, but I miss hearing the “snap!” when they lock in pace.
-The only exception are the buckles that secure the ends of the roll top to the frame, which are traditional male/female buckles with adjustable webbing so you can apply top compression to the pack bag by pulling them tight.
+They’re more durable than plastic male/female style connectors, but I miss hearing the “snap!” when they lock in place.
+The only exception are the buckles that secure the ends of the roll-top to the frame, which are traditional male/female buckles with adjustable webbing so you can apply top compression to the pack bag by pulling them tight.

 Backpack Frame and Suspension System

 The Divide’s external frame and suspension system is nothing short of ingenious, providing a level of modularity and many types of adjustments that are not available on conventional internal frame backpacks.